-Process and workflow modelling is an extensively researched domain.
-Process modelling languages are primarily geared towards modelling concurrency and synchronisation (van der Aalst et al. 2003).
-Pertinent examples include languages based on the Business Process Modelling Notation (Stiehl 2014), Petri nets (van der Aalst 2015) and UML Activity Diagrams (Bhattacharjee and Shyamasundar 2009).
-We focus on and discuss the most relevant and well-known approaches in terms of the intentions of this paper next.
+Process and workflow modelling is a extensively researched domain.
+Related modelling languages are primarily geared towards modelling concurrency and synchronisation (van der Aalst et al. 2003).
+Pertinent examples include languages based on BPMN (Stiehl 2014), Petri nets (van der Aalst 2015) and UML Activity Diagrams (Bhattacharjee and Shyamasundar 2009).
+In this section, we will only focus on and discuss the most relevant and well known approaches in terms of the intentions of this paper.

 The Business Process Modelling Notation (BPMN) (Silver and Richard 2009) is a widely used standard in process modelling.
 BPMN is used in a wide range of areas, to model processes in non-IT, as well as IT-intensive organisations.
 Its main goal is to provide an understandable notation for all stakeholders.
 The focus is more on the conceptual modelling of processes, and less on orchestration and execution.
-In version 2.0, the standard has been extended with support for orchestration, albeit on a non-technical level.
+From version 2.0, the standard has been extended with support for orchestration, albeit, on a non-technical level.